apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/fsdatainputstream.md

 Stream.hasCapability("in:readvectored")
 ```

-Given the HADOOP-18296 with ChecksumFileSystem and direct buffers, across all releases,
+Given the HADOOP-18296 problem with `ChecksumFileSystem` and direct buffers, across all releases,
-it is simplest to avoid using this API in production with direct buffers.
+it is best to avoid using this API in production with direct buffers.